 The good news is that this is preventable.
 Just follow our directions above and your heating pad will look and work as new for many years.
 We have literally heated our prototype and first generation microwavable heating pads hundreds of times over 2 years and they still look and function like new.
 Even the aromatherapy is still noticeably present!

-If you are wondering why we can’t just tell you for how long to heat your heating pad, here is the reason: consumer microwaves vary dramatically in their power output - from 600W to 1,600W.
-As a result, the optimal heating time would vary significantly from one microwave oven to another.
-For example, if your oven’s power rating is 1,600W (and your oven is brand new), the optimal heating time for your Huggaroo Neck and Shoulder Microwavable Heating Pad would be 1 minute and 20 seconds.
-If you have a brand new 600W oven, the optimal heating time becomes 3 minutes and 40 seconds!
-Yes, almost 3 times longer!
-Now, you may be wondering why I mentioned the oven’s ages in the above examples.
-The reason is, as microwaves age, their power gradually dwindles down.
-The rate of this power decrease varies quite a bit; it is not simply a function of the oven’s age but depends on the oven’s use.
-So, if you have a 1,500W oven, which is 10 years old, its power output may be only 1,100W today.
-All of this makes it impossible to simply put one heating time for all consumers to use.
-The use of a microwavable heating pad requires some experimentation on part of the consumer.
-Again, the safest and most effective way to determine the optimal heating time for your product and your specific microwave oven is to:
+If you are wondering why we can’t just tell you for how long to microwave your heating pad, here is the reason: consumer microwaves vary dramatically in their power output - from 300W to over 1,200W.
+As a result, the optimal heating time varies significantly from one microwave oven to another.
+For example, if your oven’s power rating is 1,200W (and your oven is brand new), the optimal heating time for your Huggaroo Neck and Shoulder Microwavable Heating Pad would be 1 minute and 30 seconds.
+On the other hand, if you have a brand new 400W oven, you'd have to heat your wrap for the maximum heating time of 4 minutes to get it hot.
+Yes, that is more than 2 times longer!

 - If still not hot enough, allow the pad to cool to room temperature, then add 30 more seconds to the next heating cycle.